a-sansom/customsearch.ai/README.md

     Sign in
     Load the specified exported file
     Iterate through the instance configuration(s) in the file, and for each one...
-    Rename the instance being resstored, if one already exists with the same name Iterate through the 'Active, 'Blocked' and 'Pinned' data in the file, recreating instance configuration
+    If there's already an instance restored with the same name, skip restoring it Iterate through the 'Active, 'Blocked' and 'Pinned' data in the file, recreating instance configuration

 Restored instances names will be prefixed with `(I)` to indicate they were inported.
 Eg. `My instance` will be named